And if you don’t love me now,

 It was what they have come to know, what was familiar; mouth hot and wet on each other, skin blazing on skin with each touch.

 Sebastian had deftly plucked the buttons of his shirt, making quick work on the fly of his jeans.
-He was already hard and straining against the fabric when Sebastian sank down to his knees, licking a stripe up his length before taking him into his mouth.
+He was already hard and straining against the fabric when Sebastian pulled the garment down and sank down to his knees, licking a stripe up his length before taking him into his mouth.

 He had groaned, loud and desperate, lost in his pleasure at the hands of Sebastian.
 He had fought from letting his eyes flutter closed, wanting- needing to take in the sight of Sebastian’s lips around him.
 Before long, he had climaxed, Sebastian’s name spilling from his lips over and over, all thoughts of Sebastian having finally met his soulmate drowned by the blissful high of his release; he could stay in that high- and in Sebastian’s arms- forever.